GajananTongale/AI_Assignments/Teen_Addiction/README.md

 A **Streamlit web application** that predicts **student phone addiction** levels based on daily habits, mental health indicators, and usage patterns using multiple machine learning models.
 The app also supports **clustering students** using KMeans.

+You can test the live app here: [Phone Addiction Prediction App](https://phone-addiction-app.streamlit.app/)

 ---

 ## Features